Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Research Method

-As we have run the first search in June 2019, we updated the set of relevant studies by rerunning the searches in the research databases in February 2021 and selected relevant studies manually from the databases.
-We found four additionally studies.
-Next, we read the full-text of the 83 studies and excluded another 34 studies, because they did not fulfill the inclusion and exclusion criteria.
+Next, we read the full text of the \luise{98} studies and excluded another \luise{37} because they did not fulfill the inclusion and exclusion criteria \luise{or were duplicates}.
 Each exclusion decision was discussed with the group of co-authors.
-Reasons were often that the focus was rather on process modeling or resource analysis, the presented resource allocation approach was too domain-specific, or that the work has been published in different types of papers, whereby always the most extensive versions have been kept.
-The final set of 49 studies were read completely and relevant information were extracted according to the following predefined data scheme\footnote{The accepted and not accepted studies as well as the result from the data extraction can be found in the following spreadsheet: \url{https://drive.google.com/file/d/1AnTrFm0olWPzKnMU1iCRMX26z_gvAIje/view?usp=sharing}.
-After acceptance, we plan to publish the data on the \emph{figshare} platform.}:
+Reasons were often that the focus was on process modeling or resource analysis, the presented resource allocation approach was too domain-specific, or that the work had been published in different types of papers, whereby the most extensive versions had been kept.
+One study~\citep{liu2013accelerating} was added based on an expert's suggestion.
+The final set of \luise{61} studies was read thoroughly, and relevant information was extracted according to the following predefined data schema : \begin{enumerate*} \item year and country, \item type of resources, \item allocation capability (1-to-1, 1-to-m, m-to-1, m-to-n), \item allocation goal, \item usage of process model and execution data, \item task and resource attributes, \item solution technique, \item single- vs. multi-task optimization, \item type of evaluation (none, simulation experiments, experiments with real-world data, case study etc.), and \item prototype (available, only pseudocode, etc.). \end{enumerate*}